kadurinadav/Chess-Game/README.md

 <a name="about"></a>
 ## About
-This project includes a full chess engine and GUI engine.
+This project includes a full chess engine and chess GUI, all written in Python

 <a name="usage"></a>
 ## Usage